alaindet/js-park/README.md

 - `rotate2d`: Functions to rotate a 2d-array clock-wise and counter-clock-wise
 - `days-in-month`: Returns all days in a given month as array of `Date`s
 - `ranges`: TypeScript-equivalent of JavaScript's `ranges` below
+- `2d-movements`: Returns a collection of functions to move on a 2D board represented as a monodimensional array

 ## JavaScript